-The political, economic and legal consequences of the referendum vote are not yet known.
-It is possible investments in the UK may be more difficult to value, to assess for suitability or risk, harder to buy or sell or subject to greater or more frequent rises and falls in value.
+The full political, economic and legal consequences of Brexit are still not yet fully known.
+It is possible investments in the UK may be more difficult to value, to assess for suitability of risk, harder to buy or sell or subject to greater or more frequent rises and falls in value.

-In the longer term, there is likely to be a period of uncertainty as the UK seeks to negotiate its exit from the European Union.
 The UK's laws and regulations concerning funds may in future diverge from those of the European Union.
 This may lead to changes in the operation of the Company or the rights of investors or the territories in which the Shares of the Company may be promoted and sold.